WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 ## Wallet Explorer

-On the right side of Wasabi is the `Wallet Explorer`, where you see an alphabetically sorted list of all the previously [generated](/WalletGeneration.md) wallets.
+On the right side of Wasabi is the `Wallet Explorer`, where you see an alphabetically sorted list of all the previously [generated](/using-wasabi/WalletGeneration.md) wallets.

 ![](/WalletExplorerUnloaded.png)

-You can load a wallet simply by double clicking the line.
+You can load a wallet simply by double clicking on it or by right-clicking on it and then choosing `Load Wallet`.
-A coin icon will appear to indicate the loaded wallets.
+A coin will appear on the wallet icon to indicate the loaded wallets.

 ![](/WalletExplorerLoaded.png)